rahul-gharat/dronahq-docs/docs/dashboard-dronahq/readme.md

 In the Datasets section, you can manage all your data sources efficiently.
 Each dataset in your list is provided with detailed information including name, type, database, schema, owners, last modified date, and available actions.
 You can create new datasets, view and navigate through existing ones, and perform various actions such as exporting, importing, and deleting datasets, ensuring that your data repository is always organized and current.

+### SQL Labs and Query Management

+The SQL Labs section allows you to create, test, and manage your SQL queries in a dedicated environment.
+You can write new SQL queries, run them to retrieve results, and save queries for future use.
+This section provides a list of all your saved queries along with details such as query name, associated database, last modified date, and available actions.
+Additionally, you can export your queries for external use, import queries created by others, and delete queries that are no longer needed, making it easy to keep your query library organized and up-to-date.

 ---